ticschool/geography-seminary/README.md

   - Both international  & domestic services
   - Handled by **Air India** and **Indian Airlines**
   - Private companies also operate flight services

+## Questions 🤔

+1. Pushpa Shanthi PVT LMT is planning to export C10H15N(Methamphetamine), the head of export Rahul decided to export it through water transport, but why ?
+2. How manu waterways in India were declared as **national waterways** ?
+3. How modes of transport are selected ?
+4. CEO of Pushpa Shanthi decided to start a company named Pushpa Energy Kendram, he chose Non-conventional sources of energy over conventional source of energy, why ?
+5. Examples for conventional energy sources ?
+6. How many international air ports are there in India ?
+7. Which is the largest public sector in India ?